xnbox/tommy/README.md

 [![License MIT](https://img.shields.io/badge/license-MIT-blue?style=flat-square)](https://github.com/xnbox/tommy/blob/master/LICENSE)

 <h3>About:</h3>
-<p><strong>Tommy</strong> is a tiny single-file server that allows you to run or embed static and dynamic (JSP and Servlets) web applications.
+<p><strong>Tommy</strong> is a tiny single-file web server that allows you to run or embed static and dynamic (JSP and Servlets) web applications.

 <p>
-Under the hood Tommy mainly assembled from Apache Tomcat</a> application server and Eclipse "jar-in-jar" library.
+Under the hood Tommy based on Apache Tomcat.
-The minimal app is just plain <code>index.html</code> or <code>index.jsp</code>.
+The minimal app is just plain old <code>index.html</code> or <code>index.jsp</code>.
 An app can be provided as directory or packed as <abbr title="Web application ARchive">WAR</abbr> or ZIP archive and optionally contain <abbr title="Java Server Pages">JSP</abbr>, servlets and all your static stuff like CSS, JavaScript etc.
 </p>